City · Peru · Americas

 Best Time to Visit

-The best time to visit Machu Picchu is during the dry season, which runs from April to October.
-The weather is more predictable, with fewer chances of rain, and the trails are generally less crowded.
-The peak tourist season is from June to August, so if you prefer fewer crowds, consider visiting during the shoulder seasons of April/May or September/October.
-The rainy season, from November to March, can bring heavy rains, making the trails slippery and less enjoyable.
-However, visiting during the rainy season can offer a more tranquil experience with fewer tourists.
-It's also worth noting that the Inca Trail bookings fill up quickly, so plan and book well in advance.
+The best time to visit Machu Picchu is during the dry season, from April to October.
+The weather is more predictable, with fewer chances of rain and mist, offering clearer views of the site.
+Peak tourist season runs from May to September, so expect larger crowds.
+For fewer visitors and potentially better weather, consider visiting in the shoulder months of April, October, or November.
+The rainy season, from November to March, can bring heavy rains, making treks challenging and the site more slippery.
+It's also worth noting that the site can get extremely crowded on peak days, so booking tickets well in advance is advisable.

 Weather